-Sales is no longer a linear process, and decision-making for buying is also not hierarchical.
-If you hit up a deterrent (remember the roles we talked about in the previous step?) early on in your prospecting, then it might lead you to believe that you need to drop the account.
+Sales is no longer a linear process, and purchase decisions are no longer hierarchical.
+If you hit a deterrent (remember the roles we talked about in the previous step?) early on in your prospecting, it might lead you to believe you need to drop the account.

-However, you can use the account map to identify who has the buying power and find people whose interests line up.
+However, you can use the account map to identify who has the buying power and find people who can make a purchase decision.
 The goal is to identify the relationships that will create a consensus and let you close the sale.
 You might need to add new lines to indicate which relationships will influence the deterrents and help in closing the deal.

 Your company needs to keep updating the map as the relationship dynamics at the prospect company evolve.
 It might mean adding more contacts, additional notes about your account administrator, or even the arrival of a new decision-maker at the prospect company.

 As your relationship with an account deepens, account mapping becomes more collaborative.
-Your marketing, account management, and account delivery teams need to contribute regularly so that your sales team knows the current status.
+Your account management, account delivery and marketing teams need to contribute regularly so your sales team knows the current status.

 Wrapping things up

 An account map gives you access to the decision-making process of your buyers.
-You can use it to stay in touch with relevant stakeholders and avoid getting held up communicating with the middlemen.
+You can use it to plan your sales and marketing strategies, stay in touch with relevant stakeholders, and avoid getting held up communicating with the middlemen.

 If you’re selling a complex solution or dealing with large enterprises, the relationship map enable you to touch base with multiple decision-makers.
 It’s an asset in the modern buying environment as multiple people sign-off every new purchase.

 Want tips on negotiating better deals?
 I've written an entire book on the subject, and you can claim your free copy here!